shri1984/study-images/introduction_to bioinformatics.md

 From MobaXterm also you can launch the ssh command and get into the server.

 ###### for all

 We also need to install filezilla, a file transferring system for mac and windows and it comes with graphical user interface.
 Download your copy of that from here: https://filezilla-project.org/download.php?type=client and install.
-Then we need to prepare filezilla to connect to our server. we will do it togehter.
+Then we need to prepare filezilla to connect to our server. we will do it together.
 First open the app and follow the document uploaded (configure filezilla)

 #### History of terminal

 Probably Daniel might have already dwelled into this section.
 Terminal is just a tool to connect commands with the machine, just like a keyboard and mouse.
 Simple!!!
 You have already experienced how most of the linux machine look like: there is no graphical user interface (GUI) between you and the server.
 GUI do exist for personal Linux based machines.
 We use ‘commands’ to communicate with the server/virtual machine.
 A 'Command' is synonymous to 'tranfer a file from one folder to another folder in a ordinary computer where you have access to mouse or touchpad.